Efficient planet formation by pebble accretion in ALMA rings: Results

 \subsection{Default model}

-\Fg{a_t_default} shows the trajectories of protoplanets that grow to a mass higher than $1.7\,M_\oplus$ during the simulation.
-We run the simulation until $3\,\mathrm{Myr}$, which is long enough to spawn ten protoplanets as shown in the \fg{a_t_default}.
+\hjadd{In }\fg{a_t_default}\hjadd{, we} shows the trajectories of protoplanets that grow to a mass higher than $1.7\,M_\oplus$ during the simulation \hjadd{in run \texttt{cr-default}}. \hjadd{The colour of the trajectory line indicates the inclination of the embryos.
+The cyan background corresponds to the density of planetesimals, in which the protoplanet (trajectory lines) are not included.} We run the simulation until $3\,\mathrm{Myr}$, which is long enough to spawn ten protoplanets as shown in the \fg{a_t_default}.
 The criterion of $1.7\,M_\oplus$ is chosen so that the planets are massive enough to migrate inward sufficiently.
 According to \eq{t_mg}, a planet as massive as $1.7\,M_\oplus$ can migrate over a distance equal to the ring width in $w_{\rm ring}/r_0 \times t_{\rm mg} = 1\,\mathrm{Myr}$.
 Finally, nine planets have passed the inner boundary of the simulation box.
 We pick the first six as the sample for further statistic study.
 In order to compare the default model with other runs equally, we continue each simulation until six planets have crossed the inner domain boundary.
 This number is sufficient to obtain statistically viable results while limiting the computational cost.

 Different from pebble accretion in smooth discs, thanks to the highly concentrated dust inside the ring, the efficiency of pebble accretion is significantly enhanced.
-The enhancement is due to both the higher pebble density at the disc midplane and the lower headwind around the ring peak.
-The former condition is naturally met as the planetesimals can form only in the dense midplane with a high mass concentration inside the ring.
+The enhancement is due to both the higher pebble density at the disc mid-plane and the lower headwind around the ring peak.
+The former condition is naturally met as the planetesimals can form only in the dense mid-plane with a high mass concentration inside the ring.
 Therefore, pebble accretion becomes efficient as soon as the planetesimal is formed!
 As \fg{timescale} shows, the growth timescale of the first planet is less than $0.1$~Myr once it was born.
 The blue and yellow lines in \fg{timescale} show the nominal pebble accretion timescale

 where we take $\Sigma_{\rm peb}$ the surface density at the ring peak and assume the relative velocity $\Delta v$ is determined by the Keplerian shear \eq{v_sh} and $f_{\rm set} = 1$.

 The evolution of protoplanets can be divided into three phases depending on the evolution of the pebble accretion rate and the ring mass (see \fg{stage}).
 In the first phase, the number of the planetesimal is still small.
 Pebble accretion has negligible influence on the evolution of the ring.
 Almost all incoming pebbles end up in the ring, thus the ring mass linearly grows with time at a slope that is the same as $\dot{M}_{\rm net}=\dot{M}_\mathrm{ext}-\dot{M}_\mathrm{leak}$.
 Meanwhile, planetesimals continue forming.
 Thus, the total pebble accretion rate monotonically increases with time because of both the elevated number of planetesimals and the growth of each planetesimal.
 Yet, as shown in the middle panel of \fg{stage}, the fraction of pebble accretion contributed by the largest particle keeps decreasing in phase I. The accretion rate of each planetesimal differs little since the pebble accretion is not a runaway mechanism \citep[][$\dot{M}_{\rm PA}\propto m$ in 3D regime, see also \eq{RPA}]{Ormel2017}.